google/WebFundamentals/src/content/en/updates/2017/12/chrome-63-64-media-updates.md

 Before Chrome 64, sound was muted when `playbackRate` was below 0.5 or above 4 as the quality degraded significantly.
 As Chrome has switched to a Waveform-Similarity-Overlap-Add (WSOLA) approach for quality degrading, sound doesn’t need to be muted anymore.
-It means you can play sound crazy slow and crazy fast now.
+It means you can play sound super slow and super fast now.

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=289354)